-Dr Will Hutchison, was funded by EU-funded HiTech AlkCarb consortium but is now an independent research fellow funded by a UKRI fellowship.
+Dr Will Hutchison, was initially funded by the EU-funded HiTech AlkCarb consortium but is now an independent research fellow funded by a UKRI fellowship.
 Will’s research is quantifying the conditions and processes that take place in the roof zones of subvolcanic magma chambers.
 He is photographed here on top of 1610 m summit in Motzfeldt, South Greenland.
-Will recently was awarded a UKRI personal fellowship which will fund him to study ash eruptions in ice cores, which he holds at the University of St Andrews.
+Will was awarded a UKRI personal fellowship which funds him to study ash eruptions in ice cores, which he holds at the University of St Andrews.

-Dr Anouk Borst, is a post-doctoral research fellow funded initially by the NERC SoS RARE consortium, then by the HiTech AlkCarb consortium but now she is a lecturer at the University of St Andrews.
+Prof Anouk Borst, was a post-doctoral research fellow funded initially by the NERC SoS RARE consortium, then by the HiTech AlkCarb consortium but now she is a lecturer at the University of St Andrews.
 Her work is looking at how the isotopes of lanthanide elements encode the geological history.
 She is also studying the structural state of lanthanide elements in common ore minerals.
 Anouk was awarded the 2020 Max Hey Medal by the Mineralogical Society for her work on critical metal systems, and was appointed in 2021 as Associate Professor at the University of Leuven, Belgium.

-Nicky Horsburgh, previously a PhD studentship funded jointly by the NERC funded SoS RARE consortium and the University of St Andrews, supervised jointly with Dr Jonathan Cloutier.
-Following the submission of her thesis, as of the 1st January 2020, she is a PDRA working for the HiTech AlkCarb consortium and then a Lecturer at the University of St Andrews.
+Dr Nicky Horsburgh completed a PhD studentship funded jointly by the NERC funded SoS RARE consortium and the University of St Andrews, supervised jointly with Dr Jonathan Cloutier.
+Following the submission of her thesis, she became a PDRA working for the HiTech AlkCarb consortium and then a Lecturer at the University of St Andrews.
 She returned to geotechnics in 2021 and now works for geo-rope.

 Joshua Hughes, Iapetus (NERC funded) PhD student was based at University of Durham, jointly with Dr Madeleine Humphreys.
-He now head geologist with Bluejay mining.
+He now head geologist with Arras Resources working in Kazakhstan.

 Dr Adam Zaniewski (2018) PhD University College Cork on a joint project led by Dr John Reavy on the Ross of Mull granitoid complex.